 Migration

 After pinworm eggs are ingested, they travel through the stomach to the large intestine.
-Along the route, eggs hatch and reach sexual maturity.
+On the way, eggs hatch and reach sexual maturity.
 Adult female pinworms then migrate from the large intestine to the anal area, where new eggs are laid.

 The egg-laying process typically happens in the middle of the night or early in the morning, which is why we recommend performing the “Scotch® Tape Test” after your child has gone to bed.
 It’s the best time to catch the little pests!

-Adult pinworms look similar to a piece of thread.
+Adult pinworms look like a piece of thread.
 They are white in color and measure about 1/2” in length.

 Retroinfection